Mimsum7/BeginnerProjects/README.md

 Mini project 4: Currency converter
 I learnt how to use a real world API and strengthen my error handling skills with try-except function.
 The project was very straight forward with minimal errors to address.
 I am now able to use an external API and make GET requests as well as input validation.

-Mini Project 4b: Currency Converter 2.0
+Mini Project 5: Currency Converter with GUI
 I scaled up this project by making it able to convert multiple currencies at once and I added a GUI using tkinter.
 I learnt about Python GUI when I was in first year of my software engineering degree and this was a nice refresher on how to use tkinter.

-Mini project 5: